Are Pennsylvania Records Public?

 The Pennsylvania Right to Know Laws states that any legal resident of the United States may request a public record (section 102).
 The requester has the right to access, view, and copy all non-confidential records maintained by any government, commonwealth, judicial, and legislative bodies.
 This includes records possessed by other entities the agencies did business with or contracted to perform tasks(Section 506 (d)(1)).

 However, some records may be exempt or classified by statute or sealed by a court or judicial order or decree.
 For example, personal records of government agents and employees like social security and financial records are not considered public records and are exempt from public view (section 708(b)(6)).
 A record may also be exempted if it is made so under a separate other Federal or State regulation or the law.
+However, records that are typically exempted during typical public record record search may be available to persons or institutions eligible to access background check information.
+It should be noted that the procedure for accessing public records in Pennsylvania and restricted information is varied.

 Do I Need to State My Purpose and Use When Requesting Public Records in Pennsylvania?